MerosCrypto/Meros/README.md

 - Nimble

 ```
+git submodule update --init
 nimble install nimcrypto
 nimble install secp256k1
 nimble install nimx
 nim c src/main.nim
 ```
+If you're on Windows/Mac OS, you must also go to https://www.libsdl.org/download-2.0.php and download the SDL2 libraries for your platform.
+If you're on a Debian based system, run `sudo apt-get install libsdl2-2.0`.
+For other Linux systems, please look up how to install the SDL2 libraries.

 main.nim doesn't do much.
 There is a miner and address generator under samples/, which are mains that were built to test new code, but are not suitable to be the main file, yet are also not suitable for deletion.
+Those should be swapped out with main.nim for testing/demoing Ember.

 #### Contributing
 Ember will not have an ICO.
 Ember will not have a premine.
 Ember will be launched publicly and fairly.
 The only advantage one gets for contributing is being able to get to use the cryptocurrency one day.
 That said, I would love help and there is a [TODO](https://github.com/kayabaNerve/Ember/blob/master/TODO.md) file.